 That’s very sad because there is a big risk in acting differently.
 There’s no ‘small’ safe experiment about it!
 No-one is going to convince me this is a sensible risk to take.
 A good therapist should not ask for this; they will have to earn your trust the hard way.
 There are some experiments you may try; here is just one example I have been offered.

 Destination or another beginning?

 However, let’s assume this obstacle can be confronted.
 The scenic route can continue until some ‘destination’ is reached.
 Even so, that ‘destination’ is not straightforward.
+We can end up in an unexpected place and that might be a pleasant surprise!
 There is only one terminus per person, per life.

 Therefore, consider this element taken from the scenic route illustration:

 It follows that you might start out aiming for a particular destination and find that it is OK to arrive somewhere else.
-When you reached that point it may be greeted with disappointment, amazement, surprise or gratitude.
-That is not something I can anticipate.
+When you reached that point, you may greet it with disappointment, amazement, surprise or gratitude.
+That is not something either of us can know.

 You will feel it, and all I can say is value it when it feels good or, if not, step out of your Window of Tolerance (WOT) once more to seek out something else.